 Just for fun, let's take a look at how we might attack the problem

-which introduced this section: implementing let in terms
+which introduced this section: implementing let

-of lambda.
-Remember that any let expression has an equivalent
+expression has an equivalent

-lambda form, so here's a use of macro that translates one into
+form, so here's a use of macro

 the other:

-This code uses let* (remember we're pretending that we
+(remember we're pretending that we

-it uses mylet in the body of the let*.
+.
 It makes use of some

 supporting functions that we'll define presently, but first let's try